KoKoLates/ddrive-robot-notes/README.md

 ```

-## Simulation
+## Quick Start

 The robot simulation defaults to using a PID controller.
-You can add waypoints interactively with the left mouse button and remove them with the right mouse button.
-To specify the path type (`circle` or `square`), use the following command to start the simulation:
+To add waypoints interactively, use the left mouse button, and to remove them, use the right mouse button.
+Start the simulation with your desired path type (`circle` or `square`) using the following command:

 ``` shell
 python main.py --type [square|circle]